TRIP TO BANGKOK & PHUKET

 Patong is 35 kms away from the Airport and therefore it took us roughly 1 hour to reach our Hotel.
-Taxi cost was 875 THB.
+Taxi cost was 875 Baht.
 As we were a group of 5 people, it did not cost much individually.

-Soon after we checked into the hotel, we went out to grab something for lunch.
+After we checked into the hotel, we went out to grab something for lunch.
 There are plenty of restaurants in Patong – one can go to any place of their choice.
 Post lunch we relaxed for some time at the Hotel as we were tired from the overnight journey.

 Fantasea Show, Phuket